i--storm/motor_vibrometer/README.md

 ================

 Project is intended to help in dynamic balancing of copter motors with props.<br>
 There are huge of ways to measure vibrations produced by motor.
-Begining from sencing it by hand, ending laser method.
+Beginning from sensing it by hand, ending laser method.
 I suggest to use flight controller features to measure vibrations and show it in clear numbers for comparison.<br>
 Project was developed and tested on MultiWii Micro board.
 But should work on any Atmega328 board with BMA6050 I2C sensor.<br>
 You may use flight controller installed on your copter.
 But since they are (in most cases) damped, measurements will be less indicative.
-I advice to use separate flight controller or arduino board with BMA6050 sensor.<br>
+I advice to use separate flight controller or Arduino board with BMA6050 sensor.<br>
 Project requires [i2cdevlib](https://github.com/jrowberg/i2cdevlib) installed<br>
 <h2>HowTo</h2>
 To measure vibrations you should follow this steps:<br>